Welcome! Stone Center Counseling Service

 Wellesley College values student mental health and wellbeing.
-The Counseling Service offers a range of services to support student resilience and psychological growth.
-Last year 35% of domestic and international students from all class years were seen in Counseling.
-We offer time-limited services, with most students coming for an average of 6-8 sessions.
+The Stone Center offers a range of services to support student resilience and psychological growth.
+We offer time-limited services, typically 6-8 sessions, but varies with the needs of students.
 Students may also come and go as support is needed during their time at college.
-For individuals seeking ongoing or weekly psychotherapy, we can arrange for an outside referral with a counselor or clinic in the Wellesley or Boston area.
+For individuals seeking ongoing or weekly psychotherapy, we can arrange for a referral to a counselor or clinic in the Wellesley or Boston area or where you are residing.
 We also recommend purchasing the College Insurance, University Health Plans, to assist with the cost of therapy by an off-campus provider.
 There is no additional charge for our services, but medication is covered by a student’s medical insurance.

-Explore Taking Care of Yourself, to see if there is a resource we have collected that could benefit you.
+Explore our Useful Resources, to see if there is a resource we have collected that could benefit you.
 We believe in a holistic view of mental health self-care.
-We recommend you take the WellN.E.S.St. screening to see if there is an area you could improve on.
+We recommend you take the WellN.E.S.St. screening to see if there is an area you could improve on, or check out the new Wellness Self-Reflection Tool.
 You can also check out our Stress Management Techniques.
+Ask a counselor about WILLOW, a self-help program developed at the Wellesley Centers for Women for preventing depression.
 Self-serve resources are an important service we offer students to begin to address a variety of concerns.

 You can take an anonymous Mental Health Online Screening, and explore whether counseling might be a good option.
 Take a screening and bring it to a counselor to talk over your results.

 We offer outreach workshops and programs such as our popular, Coping with Procrastination, PAWS for Wellness, and Spring Into Wellness Fair.
 We collaborate with peer health educators on a variety of topics throughout the year, because we believe in the power of role modeling and social norming regarding self-care.
 Check out Groups and Workshops